bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

     $ snagflash -P fastboot -p 0451:d022 -f oem_format -f download:sdcard.img -f flash:1:0

-Finally, return to U-Boot, exit fastboot mode using Ctrl+c and save the current environment:
+Finally, return to U-Boot, exit fastboot mode using Ctrl+c and save the
+environment:

-    # saveenv
+    => saveenv

 Reboot by unplugging the power supply cable and the micro-usb cable (just resetting won't change the boot source), and enjoy the training!